Floby/node-tokenizer/README.md

     // type is the type of the token (specified with addRule)
     // token is the actual matching string
 })
-// alternatively you can listen on the 'data' event
+// alternatively you can use the tokenizer as a readable stream.
 ```

 * look out for the end